How to get the most out of your tax return

 Thinking of attending a course or learning new skills to help you in your current role (and maybe even give you the opportunity to increase your salary)?

-You could consider signing up for a course, seminar or conference now so you can include your expenses when you lodge your tax return in July.
+To try and maximise your tax return, you could consider signing up for a course, seminar or conference now to include in your expenses when you lodge your tax return in July.

 Keep in mind: